jguilhermesl/project-rocketblog/readme.md

-> Homepage for a Blog, prototyped in Figma by RocketSeat.
+> Challenge of Homepage for a Blog, prototyped in Figma by RocketSeat.

 Link da aplicação: <a>http://jgsl-rocketblog.netlify.app</a>
 ### ⚙️ Adjustments and improvements